EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning: Experiment

+\textbf{Comparisons on GeoQA.} As shown in Table \ref{GeoQA_results}, EAGLE clearly outperforms mainstream MLLMs on GeoQA.
+Specifically, EAGLE achieves notable 2.9\% improvements compared with G-LLaVA~\citep{gllava}, demonstrating the advancement of our coarse-to-fine visual enhancement, which endows the MLLM with collaborative geometric perception and reasoning strength.
+Moreover, EAGLE surpasses contemporary mathematical-centric approaches, such as Math-PUMA~\citep{Math-puma} (trained on 996K multimodal mathematical data) and MAVIS w/o DPO \citep{MAVIS} (trained on more than 1.4M mathematical examples), despite being trained on a substantially smaller dataset comprising only 170K examples.
+The superior performance of EAGLE with less mathematical training data further substantiates the effectiveness in mitigating the geometric perception bottlenecks of MLLMs.

-We additionally compare our model with leading MLLMs on the testmini split of the MathVista \cite{mathvista} benchmark.
-As shown in Table \ref{MathVista_results}, our EAGLE achieves 54.3\% accuracy in Geometry Problem Solving and surpasses GPT-4V by 3.8\%.
-Compared with other 7B models, EAGLE also exhibits superior performance.
-For example, EAGLE exceeds its baseline model LLaVA-1.5-7B with a clear margin of 37.0\%.
-Moreover, our model also outperforms Math-LLaVA-DS by 7.1\%, which is a 13B model trained with 40K high-quality images and question-answer pairs.
-These improvements demonstrate the superiority of enhancing the vision encoder in an end-to-end MLLM training framework, aided by the dynamic LLM backbone.
-This approach effectively directs our model to focus on nuanced geometric clues and acquire high-level geometric reasoning capabilities.
+\textbf{Comparisons on MathVista.} As shown in Table \ref{MathVista_results}, EAGLE achieves 54.3\% accuracy in Geometry Problem Solving and outperforms GPT-4V by 3.8\% on the testmini split of MathVista.
+Compared with other 7B models, it also exhibits superior performance.
+For example, EAGLE exceeds its baseline model LLaVA-1.5-7B with a clear margin of 37\% and the seminal G-LLaVA-7B model by 0.9\%.
+Notably, EAGLE also surpasses larger 13B models like SPHINX-V1 \citep{sphinx} and LLaVAR \citep{llavar}.
+These results demonstrate the superiority of enhancing the vision encoder and the effectiveness of leveraging LLMs to guide ViT optimization through a tailored coarse-to-fine strategy, which directs EAGLE to recognize and prioritize key geometric elements in reasoning tasks.
+By harnessing advanced perceptual capabilities, our model achieves exceptional proficiency in solving complex geometric problems.

+\textbf{Comparisons on We-Math.} To investigate the underlying principles of mathematical reasoning, we employ the We-Math benchmark with its granular four-dimensional metrics.
+As presented in Table~\ref{wemath}, EAGLE outperforms DeepSeek-VL-7B~\citep{lu2024deepseek} by a clear margin across nearly all metrics.
+Moreover, it also exhibits superior performance against G-LLaVA \citep{gllava} in the average loose score while maintaining parity under the rigorous strict criterion.
+Crucially, EAGLE attains the highest score in Complete Mastery (CM) under the loose setting (20.57\%), indicating a superior capability in capturing genuine logical dependencies.
+Collectively, these results demonstrate that our coarse-to-fine enhancement strategy effectively boosts reasoning reliability across diverse evaluation standards.